 Since becoming AHRC New York City’s CEO in late 2017, Marco Damiani has visited several of the organization’s program locations to meet the people who are receiving its services as well as the direct support staff who work each day to support them in building full lives.
-In the spring of 2018, while visiting AHRC NYC’s Kings Highway Adult Day Center, Marco encountered an intriguing collection of hand-made sculptures adorning a shelf on the wall of the center’s cafeteria.
+In the spring of 2018, while visiting AHRC NYC’s Kings Highway Day Services, Marco encountered an intriguing collection of hand-made sculptures adorning a shelf on the wall of the center’s cafeteria.
 Fashioned in colored tin foil, each sculpture called familiar characters to Marco’s memory of the Peanuts comic strips created by Charles Schultz.

 “I saw the Charlie Brown sculpture that they have, and also Lucy was there and Snoopy was there,” said Marco, recalling his visit.
 “I said, ‘I have to have the Charlie Brown [sculpture]!’
 One of the staff who was there said, ‘You can have him if you like,’ but I couldn’t break up the set.”

 Moments later, Art Consultant, Dean Millien, told Marco that he and the team of artists who had created the sculptures would collaborate to create a replica of the Charlie Brown sculpture so that Marco could have it for display in his office at AHRC NYC headquarters.

 “The sculpture we’re working on is a welcome gift for a guy named Marco, who is a part of AHRC,” said Dean, who has worked with the people in his group to create about 12 unique tin foil sculptures so far, including gorillas, lizards, dogs, cats, and bulls.
 “We want to make him feel welcome, and let him know that we have a community in this section of Kings Highway where we do art.”

 Why Aluminum Foil?